browserengineering/book/book/embeds.md

 1. Download it from a URL.
 2. Decode it into a buffer in memory.^[I'll get into how this works in a bit;
 for now just think of it like decompressing a zip file.]
+3. Layout the image.
-3. Paint it in the right place in the display list.
+4. Paint it in the right place in the display list.

 Skia doesn't come with built-in image decoding, so first download and install the [Pillow/PIL][pillow] library for this task: